oasdflkjo/dotfiles_plus_plus/window_tagger/notes.md

 # Nice to haves

-0.
-catch window creation -> center window without flicker
+1. catch window creation -> center window without flicker

-1.
+1. shift snap to grey zone like in fanzy zone

-support multiple zones
+1. support multiple zones

-2.
-multiple monitor support
+1. multiple monitor support

-2.
-things become real waky when monitors have different scaling.
-RIP or when ppl connect to external monitors ect. i think we are in for a ride here :D
+1. things become real waky when monitors have different scaling or when ppl connect to external monitors ect.
+I think we are in for a ride here :D